Almost all card decks feature a wild card called a Joker. It is used for specific purposes in some games.

 The most common function of a wild is to substitute any other card to form a combination.

 However, wild combinations can be weaker or stronger than "clean" ones.
 It depends on the rules of the game.
-In some games, the Joker is a card you should beware of and avoid.
+In some games, the Joker is a card you should be aware of and avoid.
 These are often non-profit games (for example, "spinster," where you want to reset the matching cards).

 Wild Symbols in Slots